GustavoCabelo/AWS-data-collection/README.md

 Note: The AWS CLI script can be different for Windows users: http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/add-steps-cli-console.html

-### Monitor your Cluster from AWS Console.
+### f) Monitor your Cluster from AWS Console.
 Running 100 WET files can be a lengthy process and can take up to 2 days.
 From the EMR console, open the cluster you created.
 Scroll down the page and click on Steps.
 You should see a step for each of the WET addresses.
 You may have an occasional failed step, this is expected and OK.
 If all of your steps are failing you should terminate the cluster and check the Log files to understand the failures.

+## 2.4 Consolidate results